 During your residency, you will attend annual academic conferences hosted by our department:

-Each winter, we invite a nationally recognized sports medicine surgeon to the Augusta GreenJackets Stadium for an interactive conference on hot topics in sports medicine and shoulder surgery.
+Each November, we invite a renowned sports medicine surgeon to the Augusta GreenJackets Stadium for an interactive conference on hot topics in sports medicine and shoulder surgery.
 We invite orthopaedic surgery faculty and residents from Eisenhower Army Medical Center and Palmetto Heath–University of South Carolina Medical Group as well as community orthopaedic surgeons and alumni.

 Frank H. Stelling Pediatric Orthopaedic Conference

-Every year in November, we invite a nationally recognized pediatric orthopaedic surgeon to lead interactive sessions of didactic lectures and case presentations.
+Every fall, a visiting distinguished pediatric orthopaedic surgeon leads interactive sessions of didactic lectures and case presentations.
 These lectures and case presentations cover important topics within the field of pediatric orthopaedics.
 We invite orthopaedic surgery residents and faculty from Augusta University and Eisenhower Army Medical Center, as well as community pediatricians and orthopaedic surgeons.

-Each spring, we invite a nationally recognized spine surgeon to present on importation topics within the field of spine surgery.
-The two-day symposium involves didactic lectures from the invited speaker and local spine surgeons as well as interactive case presentations by the residents.
+Each spring, we invite a nationally recognized spine surgeon to present on important topics within the field of spine surgery.
+The symposium involves didactic lectures from the invited speaker and local spine surgeons as well as interactive case presentations by the residents.

 We invite orthopaedic surgery faculty from Augusta University Eisenhower Army Medical Center and Palmetto Heath–University of South Carolina Medical Group.
 We also invite Augusta University neurosurgery residents and faculty, community orthopaedic surgeons and alumni.